- Community Living

 - Grossmann Hall, Löhe Hall, The Residence — 18

 - Knights Village — 1

-Bicycles, skateboards, or scooters may be stored in individual student rooms but may not be ridden in hallways.
+Bicycles, skateboards, scooters, roller blades and roller skates may be stored in individual student rooms but may not be ridden in hallways.
 Bikes may not be kept or stored in lounges, hallways, stairways, or other public areas.
 Care should be taken in the storage of bikes to ensure that the room is not damaged.
 Campus Security offers free bicycle registration.

 Bicycle racks are provided outside the residence halls and distributed throughout the academic buildings.
 While bicycles should be locked when unattended, it is not permissible to lock them to railings, trees, sign posts, or anywhere they could hinder access by others.

 This is not allowed in the residence halls due to fire hazard.
 Any candle with a burned wick will be viewed as a violation of policy.
 Soot may also build up on the walls of the room, which would result in fines for additional cleaning and painting at the end of the year.

 Live Christmas trees are not permitted in student rooms due to fire hazard.
 Students should exercise caution when decorating for the holiday season.
 Christmas lights shall be plugged in only when residents are present during the holiday season from Nov.
 15 to Dec.
 15.

 In accordance with Section 807 of the International Fire Code, students may elect to have holiday decorations in their rooms as long as the following protocols are followed:

 - All lights must be LED (light-emitting diode).
 No other type of lights are allowed.
 This includes rope lights.

 - Lights may NOT be hung from the walls or ceilings.